SheffieldSolar/Geocode/README.md

 ### NESO Data Portal

 The Geocode library makes use of GSP/GNode GIS boundaries developed by Sheffield Solar.
-In May 2020, these region definitions were uploaded to National Grid ESO's Data Portal - see [here](https://www.neso.energy/data-portal/gis-boundaries-gb-grid-supply-points).
+In May 2020, these region definitions were uploaded to NESO's Data Portal - see [here](https://www.neso.energy/data-portal/gis-boundaries-gb-grid-supply-points).
 The first time you make use of the `Geocoder.reverse_geocode_gsp()` method, the GIS data is downloaded from the Data Portal API at runtime.

-Supported by National Grid ESO Open Data
+Supported by NESO Open Data

 Subject to [NESO Open Licence](https://www.neso.energy/data-portal/neso-open-licence)